mihaigalos/Drivers/AVR/Software_UART/README.md

 # License
-This software is freely available under the GNU GPL v3.0 aegis, please consult the LICENSE file for further information
+This software is freely available under the GNU GPL v3.0 aegis, please consult the LICENSE file for further information.